loganmoseley/programming-club/Readme.md

 # SwiftUI Club minutes

-2020-03-17: We worked through Apple's second tutorial on SwiftUI: [Building Lists and Navigation](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation).
-It was kinda boring, but only because this is the third or fourth time we've done lists!
+2020-03-17: We worked through Apple’s second tutorial on SwiftUI: [Building Lists and Navigation](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation).
+It was kinda boring, but only because this is the third or fourth time we’ve done lists!
 We also saw how to change previews within in PreviewProvider.

-2020-03-10: We worked through Apple's [first tutorial](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views) in their series of SwiftUI intro tutorials that launched at WWDC.
-We also looked at Paul Hudson's [SwiftUI by Example](https://www.hackingwithswift.com/quick-start/swiftui/), but it seemed too "bottom-up," in the sense that it had detailed information on each component, but lacked a more holistic view of how to build more complete things.
+2020-03-10: We worked through Apple’s [first tutorial](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views) in their series of SwiftUI intro tutorials that launched at WWDC.
+We also looked at Paul Hudson’s [SwiftUI by Example](https://www.hackingwithswift.com/quick-start/swiftui/), but it seemed too "bottom-up," in the sense that it had detailed information on each component, but lacked a more holistic view of how to build more complete things.

 We also mentioned:

-- Paul Hudson's [100 Days of SwiftUI](https://www.hackingwithswift.com/100/), a series of medium-complexity tutorials that build on each other to teach you how to make a few simple apps and games.
+- Paul Hudson’s [100 Days of SwiftUI](https://www.hackingwithswift.com/100/), a series of medium-complexity tutorials that build on each other to teach you how to make a few simple apps and games.
 - [`UIViewPreviewProvider`](https://github.com/mrabiciu/UIViewPreviewProvider), an open-source repo that lets you use SwiftUI previews while developing non-SwiftUI apps.
 - An [NSHipster Post](https://nshipster.com/swiftui-previews/) on a similar idea of using SwiftUI previews in non-SwiftUI development, but with a different approach.
 Somewhere between these two lies a nice and usable system ;)